 Bibliometrics and h-index

-Bibliometrics involves quantitative analysis of scientific publications.
-It can, for example, be used to measure productivity in number of publications, measure the impact of publications as expressed in number of citations, or to study collaboration patterns and topic structures.
+Bibliometrics is the quantitative analysis of scientific publications.
+It can be used, for example, to measure productivity in terms of the number of publications, to measure the impact of publications in terms of the number of citations, or to study collaboration patterns and topic structures.

 Bibliometrics analysis can be of great value during the research process and prior to publication of your research results by: